All age safeguarding

 Why do we need to apply to the Court of Protection?

 The Mental Capacity Act (MCA) 2005, is designed to protect and empower people who may lack the mental capacity to make their own decisions about their care and treatment.
 If someone lacks the capacity to decide where they live, their care and support needs and the decision needs to be made for them, the MCA states the decision must be made in their best interests.
-When care is restrictive and an individual resides in their own home, a Judge must authorise these restrictions to ensure they are in the individual’s best interests, proportionate and the least restrictive options available.
+When care is restrictive and an individual resides in their own home, a judge must authorise these restrictions to ensure they are in the individual’s best interests, proportionate and the least restrictive options available.
 Consequently, the ICB will make an application to the Court of Protection, on behalf of the individual and this is called a Court of Protection Deprivation of Liberty Order (COPDOL).

 The Court of Protection reviews the application, examines the evidence provided, and determines whether the proposed deprivation of liberty is in the individual’s best interests.